Well, hello there. I'm Rachel Sizemore,

 I had life by the horns.
 Then I lost it.

 Somebody wrote “NOT” in shaving cream on my back windshield with an arrow pointing to my prized bumper sticker.
 I overheard someone say, “Oh Rachel, she's not as pretty as she thinks she is.”
 I got dumped.
 One boyfriend moved to California without even breaking up with me first.
 After graduating summa cum laude with an art history degree, I couldn't get a paid job in the art world to save my life.
-It was just life happening, but I didn't know how to handle it.
+It was just life happening and no one thing was really that bad, but I didn't know how to handle it.
 I started to lose my sense of who I was and why I was valuable.
 I proceeded to spend most of my 20s underemployed and undervaluing my worth.

 I felt desperate to heal it, and I tried everything I could think of — cleanses, gluten free, dairy free, sugar free, a three-month elimination diet.
 And in between each new supposedly magic solution, I binged and drank to distract myself from how terrible I felt.